 One chilly day soon, put a big pot of this easy-going 15 Bean Soup on your stove to simmer away.
-Pull on your slippers, putter about while the wind blows outside, and enjoy the tantalizingly build up of warm, cozy smells wafting from your kitchen.
+Pull on your slippers, putter about while the wind blows outside, and enjoy the tantalizing build-up of warm, cozy smells wafting from your kitchen.
 It’s a snug, contented picture, and it ends the way many happy stories do: a delicious, deeply satisfying meal.

-It’s incredibly economical, helpful at this time of year when we end up spending extra everywhere else.
+It’s incredibly economical (like this Crockpot Lentil Soup), helpful at this time of year when we end up spending extra everywhere else.

-It yields a generous portion, ideal whether you are feeding a large gathering, or to eat leftover on a night when the time to cook is less.
+It yields a generous portion, so it is ideal for feeding a large crowd or eating a few days later on a night when you’re short on time to cook.